grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     connector from the PCBA.

 5. With a 5IP Torx Plus Screwdriver, remove the 9 screws around the perimeter of the battery.
-Be very careful as you are near the battery.
+Be very careful as you're near the battery.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image43.jpeg" alt-text="A hand holding a screwdriver.":::